DM8tyProgrammer/mighty-articles/parsing.md

 ### Implementation Note

 For Date parsing, I would be using *Regular Expression*¹ (_regex_ for short).
 Regex can be matched against a string.
 It also helps in extracting part of the source text _if it is matched._

+_Note: This is going to be a small-scale illustration of parsing with "Regex."
+This might be a fair approach for one-two lines input text but not in every case.
+You may have to write a parser by hand (most complex) or use Parser Generator tools (moderately complex)._

 ### Code